Dear Sir

 Chartered Institution of Water and Environmental Management

-As befits the ethos of a traditional magazine in a modern publishing format, we bring you The Leisure Review letters page.
-What it lacks in interactivity, we hope it will claw back in interest, vigour and wit, providing a reassuringly retrograde answer to the irritatingly instantaneous world of the weblog.
+As befits the ethos of a traditional magazine in a modern publishing format, we bring you the Leisure Review letters page.
+This stands as the antithesis of 'below the line' discussion and what it lacks in interactivity we hope it claws back in interest, vigour and wit.

-If you have views, comments or quizzical musings on the state of the leisure industry, its future or your role in it that you would like to contribute please e-mail the editor via the contacts page with 'for publication' in the title line.
-If we think that it may be of interest to readers across the wide world of leisure, recreation and culture we'll include it on the letters page.
+If you have views, questions or comments regarding the state of the leisure industry, its future or your role in it please e-mail the editor via the contacts page with 'for publication' in the title line..